Number of financial advisers in the UK

 I also took a look at the number of on-going clients.
 There has been a lot of talk about financial advisers ‘firing’ or ‘offboarding’ clients as a result of Consumer Duty.
 The FCA data on clients is provided for all firm types, not just investment advice.
 There is little evidence of any significant change in offboarding clients.

-• Financial advisers ceased servicing 204,620 ongoing clients in 2023, up from 187,677 in 2022.
-The difference is 6%.
-Looking back over the past five years, there has been a c5% increase in the number of on-going clients that advisers have ceased servicing so the 6% figure seems to be in line with the past.
+- Financial advisers ceased servicing 204,620 ongoing clients in 2023, up from 187,677 in 2022.
+The difference is 9%.
+Looking back over the past five years, there has been a c5% increase in the number of on-going clients that advisers have ceased servicing so the 9% figure is a slight increase with the past and one to watch.

 My view